readium/swift-toolkit/docs/Guides/Readium LCP.md

 </dict>
 ```

+> [!TIP]
-:point_up: If EPUB is not included in your document types, now is a good time to add it.
+> If EPUB is not included in your document types, now is a good time to add it.

 ## Initializing the `LCPService`